Everything about Tibet Trip — A Complete Travel Guide

 Witnessing monks at Sera Monastery debate can be a pupil-dating experience.

-The jaw-dropping vistas from Shigatse to Lhasa will bring WOW to everyone’s soul while traveling through lime-green barley fields, pristine turquoise lakes, time-warped villages and mountains studded with Chortens.
+The jaw-dropping vistas from Shigatse to Lhasa will bring WOW to everyone’s soul while traveling through lime-green barley fields, pristine turquoise lakes, time-warped villages, and mountains studded with Chortens.

 Conclusion